WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 **OSEHRA**/
 **17 May 2019**

-It has been a while since the last full blog post on the Plan VI project.
-This post will be the first in a series focusing on the changes needed in the VistA M side code in order for VistA to be usable outside of the US.

 This post focuses on modifying the VistA Lexicon to contain the Korean ICD-10 system in order for VistA to be usable in Korea for clinical purposes.
 We end up looking at two different ways in which we can do that.